Doug-Vo/CST-301/README & VideoLink.md

-        _ "ast.json": the abstract tree of the current Java code _ "output4.txt": result used for the pgAdmin4 data from GPT-4 _ "finalBackUp": the backup file for the server
+        _ "ast.json": the abstract tree of the current Java code _ "output4.txt": result used for the pgAdmin4 data from GPT-4

 ## Running the program